 While Invisalign is the best-known form of invisible braces, it’s not the only one.
 Invisalign is a brand name — and there are other manufacturers who make clear aligners as well.

 Each company has its individual strengths and some of our patients prefer to get their aligners from these other providers.
 Talk to Dr. Paul about the right choice for your child.

-Other Types of Accelerated Orthodontics Available at Our Portland Office
+Other Accelerated Orthodontics Options at Our Portland Office

 Accelerated orthodontics using Invisalign and other clear braces aims to reduce the amount of time a patient must be in orthodontic treatment.
 Kids are eager to get this phase of their dental development over with quickly, and the idea behind accelerated orthodontics is to give them what they want.